Assessment and Approvals of Prospective Adopters

 The agency's medical adviser will need to provide a summary of the prospective adopter's state of health as part of the prospective adopter's report.
 The adviser will need to form a view as to the adequacy of the medical reports received and to advise whether additional specialist opinion should be obtained.
 The prospective adopter's current GP may not have a full health history of the prospective adopter, particularly if they have received private medical care outside the NHS.
 Prospective adopters should be helped to understand the importance of making their full health history available to the agency's medical adviser.

 Agencies have a duty to satisfy themselves that prospective adopters have a reasonable expectation of continuing to enjoy good health.
-The medical adviser should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate Adoption and Permanency Panel discussion.
+The medical adviser should explain and interpret health information from the prospective adopter, their GP, and consultants to facilitate adoption panel discussion.
 The opinion of the agency's medical adviser needs to be given sufficient weight by adoption panels and the Agency Decision Maker.

 Mild chronic conditions are unlikely to preclude people from adopting provided that the condition does not place the child at risk through an inability of the individual to protect the child from commonplace hazards or limit them in providing children with a range of beneficial experiences and opportunities.
 The possibility of providing support in appropriate cases to assist in overcoming any possible negative consequences arising from disability or restricted mobility should be borne in mind.
 More severe health conditions may raise a question about the suitability of the prospective adopter, but each case will have to be considered on its own facts and with appropriate advice.

-Applicants will be asked to provide the names of five personal referees, who are adults (not more than two of whom should be related to them), three references for a single applicant (not more than one should be related to them).
-They will need to have known the applicant for at least two years and willing to give a personal reference on the prospective adopter.
+Applicants will be asked to provide the names of three personal referees, who are adults (not more than one of whom should be related to them), have known the applicant for at least two years who will give personal references on the prospective adopter.
 A written report must be prepared of the interviews held with each of the referees.
-Additional references may be requested by the Agency if more information is required.

 Referees should be people who know the applicants well in a personal capacity, and it is desirable that the referees have direct experience of caring for children, either in a personal or professional capacity.